3 Online Dealership Listing Red Flags to Watch Out For

 3. RED FLAG: An underpriced vehicle has a problem

 Lastly, a very low price is a red flag to watch out for with online dealership listings.
 As a former dealer employee, I’ve helped my fair share of friends and family find a new car.
-They’ll often send me a listing and say something like, “wow, this looks like a great deal.”
+They’ll often send me a listing and say something like, “Wow, this looks like a great deal.”
 I then click the listing to find a car listed for $10,000 under other versions of the same vehicle.
 If it seems too good to be true, it almost always is.

 Online dealership listing red flags

 In conclusion, online dealership listings have a few red flags to watch out for.
-If a car is missing photos, an odometer reading, has a strange odometer reading, or is severely underpriced, don’t trust the listing.
+If a car is missing photos, has a strange odometer reading, or is severely underpriced, don’t trust the listing.
 Moreover, a car that seems too good to be true probably is.
 Research thoroughly before entering a dealership or agreeing to purchase a new or used car.